 William D. Mason

 Bill Mason is Partner in Charge of the firm's Cleveland office.
-He focuses on assisting the Firm’s public sector clients – including municipalities, counties, school districts and other governmental agencies.
+He focuses on assisting public sector clients, including municipalities, counties, school districts and other governmental agencies.
 Bill specializes in resolving issues on behalf of public law clients through creative and innovative thinking and has assisted municipalities with economic development projects.
 Additionally, Bill continues to serve as Receiver and Receiver’s Counsel in foreclosure and receivership actions.

 In his most recent role as Chief of Staff for Cuyahoga County from 2019-2022, Bill was responsible for all of the operations of the Cuyahoga County government Executive Offices, including coordinating the planning, creation and operation of the first Diversion Center in the State of Ohio; creating and managing the implementation of the County’s first central booking system which allows police officers from around the county to drop off inmates to the jail in a timely fashion and provide inmates with immediate medical screenings for mental illness and substance abuse treatment, bond review, diversion from the jail and early case review by prosecutors; and directing labor negotiations for 39 labor unions.